apache/beam/README.md

 Beam supports executing programs on multiple distributed processing backends through PipelineRunners.
 Currently, the following PipelineRunners are available:

 - The `DirectRunner` runs the pipeline on your local machine.
-- The `DataflowPipelineRunner` submits the pipeline to the [Google Cloud Dataflow](http://cloud.google.com/dataflow/).
+- The `DataflowRunner` submits the pipeline to the [Google Cloud Dataflow](http://cloud.google.com/dataflow/).
 - The `FlinkRunner` runs the pipeline on an Apache Flink cluster.
 The code has been donated from [dataArtisans/flink-dataflow](https://github.com/dataArtisans/flink-dataflow) and is now part of Beam.
 - The `SparkRunner` runs the pipeline on an Apache Spark cluster.
 The code has been donated from [cloudera/spark-dataflow](https://github.com/cloudera/spark-dataflow) and is now part of Beam.

 Have ideas for new Runners?
-See the [Jira](https://issues.apache.org/jira/browse/BEAM/component/12328916/).
+See the [JIRA](https://issues.apache.org/jira/browse/BEAM/component/12328916/).

 ## Getting Started